eclipse-sumo/sumo/docs/web/docs/TraCI/Interfacing_TraCI_from_Python.md

 context objects are vehicles as well) it is possible to request additional filters to be applied already on the server side.
-The general procedure is to equip a requested context subscription with the filter directly after the call to `subscribeContext()` by a succesive call to `addSubscriptionFilter<FILTER_ID>()` as for instance in the following
+The general procedure is to equip a requested context subscription with the filter directly after the call to `subscribeContext()` by a successive call to `addSubscriptionFilter<FILTER_ID>()` as for instance in the following
 snippet: